Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields in special relativity

 where $a_{s\sigma}$ and $b_{s\sigma}$ are the field operators of a particle and antiparticle of {\em spin} $s$ and {\em polarization} $\sigma$ while the fundamental solutions have the form

-The vectors $u_{s\sigma}(\vec{p})$ and $v_{s\sigma}(\vec{p})$ have to be determined by the concrete form of the field Eq. and relativistic scalar product.
-However, when the field Eqs. are linear we can postulate the orthonormalization relations
+The vectors $u_{s\sigma}({\bf p})$ and $v_{s\sigma}({\bf p})$ have to be determined by the concrete forms of the field equation and relativistic scalar product.
+However, when the field equations are linear we can postulate orthonormalization relations of the general form

-that guarantee the separation of the particle and antiparticle sectors.
+where $N({\bf p})$ is a normalization factor that satisfies $N(0)=1$ and may depend on the representation $\rho$ and the form of relativistic scalar product.
+These relations guarantee the separation of the particle and antiparticle sectors of any covariant field.

-The first invariant (\ref{CM}a) gives the mass condition, $\hat P^2\psi_{(\rho)}=m^2\psi_{(\rho)}$, fixing the orbit in the momentum spaces on which the fundamental solutions are defined.
-For the massive fields of mass $m$ the momentum spans the orbit $\Omega_m=\{\vec{p}\,|\, p^2=m^2\}$ which means that $p_0=\pm E$ where $E=\sqrt{m^2 +\vec{p}^2}$.
+The first invariant (\ref{CM1}a) gives the mass condition, $\hat P^2\psi_{(\rho)}=m^2\psi_{(\rho)}$, fixing the orbit in the momentum spaces on which the fundamental solutions are defined.
+For the massive fields of mass $m$ the momentum spans the orbit $\Omega_m=\{{\bf p}\,|\, p^2=m^2\}$ which means that $p_0=\pm E$ where $E=E({\bf p})=\sqrt{m^2 +{\bf p}^2}$.
 The solutions $U$ are considered of positive frequencies having $p_0=E$ while for the negative frequency ones, $V$, we must take $p_0=-E$.
 In this manner the general rule (\ref{separ}) of separating the particle and antiparticle modes becomes